 - Nerve damage due to lead, alcohol, or tobacco, or from chemotherapy drugs

 - Seafood toxins

 Numbness and tingling can be caused by other medical conditions, including:

 Your health care provider should find and treat the cause of your numbness or tingling.
 Treating the condition may make the symptoms go away or stop them from getting worse.
 For example, if you have carpal tunnel syndrome or low back pain, your doctor may recommend certain exercises.

-If you have diabetes, your doctor will discuss ways to control your blood sugar levels.
+If you have diabetes, your provider will discuss ways to control your blood sugar level.

 Low levels of vitamins will be treated with vitamin supplements.

 Medicines that cause numbness or tingling may need to be switched or changed.
 DO NOT change or stop taking any of your medicines or take large doses of any vitamins or supplements until you have talked with your provider.

 Because numbness can cause a decrease in feeling, you may be more likely to accidentally injure a numb hand or foot.
 Take care to protect the area from cuts, bumps, bruises, burns, or other injuries.